-Acknowledgements.
-This work was made possible by grant R44GM109679 to S.P.W. from the National Institute of General Medical Sciences of the NIH.
-Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the National Institute of General Medical Sciences.
+This work was supported by the National Institute of General Medical Sciences of the NIH (Grant No. R44GM109679 to S.P.W.).
+The contents are solely the responsibility of the authors and do not necessarily represent the official views of the National Institute of General Medical Sciences.
 This work was also supported by the University of Colorado Denver UROP and EUReCA programs.
 The authors thank Lawrence Stewart for automating the process of submission of 209 RI-MP2 GAMESS calculations to the AWS cloud and Michael Potter for helpful discussions regarding this work.
 S.P.W. declares an equity interest in VeraChem LLC.